Brand development and detecting mood state patterns in Twitter

 Find out whether your brand excites people

 Learn more about how BuzzTalk can be used by businesses and other organizations by downloading our free eBook.
-You can now use BuzzTalk and fire off an unlimited number of searches for as little as € 99 per month.
+You can now use BuzzTalk and fire off an unlimited number of searches for as little as € 30 per user per month.
 Using decision support and analysis tool BuzzTalk you can learn about your brand, follow your competitors, detect hot topics in your industry, find mood states and relate them back to your campaigns and marketing efforts and much more.